 Vroom aims to make buying and selling cars online an easy process.
 Instead of visiting dealerships in person and haggling over a price, Vroom lets you directly compare cars and costs nationwide.
 If you decide to purchase a car from Vroom, you can explore financing options, place a deposit and get your car delivered.
 Once you’ve taken delivery of your car, Vroom says you’ll have a full week or 250 miles to return it — for any reason.

 If you’re selling your car, you can provide some basic information about your vehicle online to get an instant price.
 That price will be good for seven days or 250 miles.
 If you accept the offer, you’ll then verify your information and schedule a free pickup.
 Vroom will send you a check once your pickup is confirmed.

 Buying a Car Through Vroom

 If you’re looking to buy a used car, shopping for one on Vroom is easy.
 To get started, visit the website and click the “Buy” tab.
 From there, you’ll be able to search by make, model or body type.
 Additionally, you can filter your results by make & model, body type, color, year, price, miles and more.
 You can also sort your results by recommended, newest model, lowest mileage or low/high prices.

 You don’t have to enter your location since all of the vehicles can be delivered to your door.
-When I searched for a Toyota Camry, I found seven cars available at that moment, 32 cars that would be available soon and nine cars with sales pending.
+When I searched for a Toyota Camry, I found over 160 available cars.

 Once you’ve found a car that you’re interested in, you can click on it to see additional pictures and information.
 Below the pictures, you’ll see the price of the car.
 Know that the price does not include a pre-delivery service charge of $285.50 and a delivery fee of $699.
 Depending on what state you live in, the service charge may be higher and an electronic registration filing charge may apply.
 Taxes, title, tag and registration charges will also be calculated when you purchase the car.